abdonkov/FileExplorerInterceptor/README.md

 ## Limitations

-1. Because the Window Creation Event is not immediate, there is a slight delay where the File Explorer is visible before it is closed.
+1. There is a slight delay where the File Explorer is visible before it is closed, because until a newly created window is visible, it's state can't be changed (hid or minimized for example).

-    *Technically, there is a way to hook into the window creation much earlier, but to do it globally, DLL injection will be needed which isn't a very good approach and I'm also not really familiar with that.*
+    *Technically, there is a way to hook into the window creation and make it start hidden or minimized, but to do it globally, DLL injection will be needed which is a little hacky approach and I'm also not really familiar with that (for now).*

 2. When a File Explorer is alredy opened in the given directory, Windows just focuses the existing window instead of creating a new one and thus our approach doesn't work.